garfix/nli-go/doc/manual/knowledge-engineer/config.md

     taller(`jack`, `john`);

 Currently sorts are only needed to locate proper names in databases.
 It helps to know that "Madonna" is a person, to avoid confusion with other entities with the same name.
 The sort is used in combination with the `entities` file of the database domain.

-`predicates` contains the name of a argument-sort.relation file, which looks like this:

-    has_capital(country, city)

-This file contains domain specific predicates, the ones that are used in transformation files.

 `write` has yml files that name the predicates of the goals of rules that can be written to this rule base.